 Boat cruises – during the day or overnight – are an excellent way to experience the Sound.
 Adventurous types might also like to head out sea kayaking, diving or flightseeing.
 To learn more about the local marine life, visit the underwater observatory at Harrison Cove and marvel at the black coral, 11-legged sea stars and delicate anemones.

-Many people visit the Sound on a day trip from Te Anau or Queenstown.
-The small village of Milford Sound also has a handful of places to stay.
-If you're hungry there's a café and a tavern in town, or you can enjoy food and drink onboard your boat cruise.
+The small village of Milford Sound also has limited places to stay so pre-booking is advised or choose from the many options in Te Anau or Manapouri.
+If you're hungry there's a café in the village, or you can enjoy food and drink onboard your boat cruise.